Low-Income, First in their Families Assistance and Resources (LIFTFAR) Program

 How Funding Works

 LIFTFAR is funded by generous alumni, parents, and friends who want to see all students thrive at Haverford College.
-LIFTFAR awards never need to be paid back to the College.
+LIFTFAR awards are gifts to students.
+This means they never need to be paid back to the college.
 If approved, students will be issued checks or direct deposits in the amount awarded.
 Processing time for this is around 7-10 days.
 Students should consult a tax professional to determine whether to report LIFTFAR funding to the IRS as taxable income.

 LIFTFAR now offers two separate areas of support: the Emergency Fund and the Opportunity Fund.